elmahio/documentation/docs/logging-to-elmah-io-from-javascript.md

 });
 ```

 We are planning to enable automatic breadcrumbs in the future but for now, it's an opt-in feature.
+Automatic breadcrumbs will be included in the same list as manually added breadcrumbs why the `breadcrumbsNumber` option is still valid.

 > Breadcrumbs require `elmah.io.javascript` version `3.5.0` or newer.